AnudeshSaini/E-Commerce-Business-Sales-Analysis-Report/README.md

  6. Total sales and Profit
  7. Total Quantity sold.

- #In Sales Overview report we will find out
+ *In Sales Overview report we will find out:

  -How many product quantity were sold out.

  -Sales we generate.